graphcore-research/graphcore-research.github.io/README.md

 More fundamental info may instead be found in the [Jekyll Docs](https://jekyllrb.com/docs/).

-The site is automatically built off of the `main` branch - any merge to `main` should automatically trigger the site to update.

 ## Papers of the Month

 All guidance for _Papers of the Month_ authors can be found in the summary template at [for_authors/README.md](guides/paper_summary_template.md).

 ## Deploying

+The main repo used for developing content is this "internal" one, [`graphcore-research.github.io-internal`](https://github.com/graphcore-research/graphcore-research.github.io-internal).
+However the "public" repo which is the one that forms the main site is [`graphcore-research.github.io`](https://github.com/graphcore-research/graphcore-research.github.io).

+To "publish" the blog, one must merge a given branch into `main` on this internal repo, then push this main branch to the public repo (this is the only way the public repo should ever be modified, no direct commits).

 To deploy from the internal repo to the public one, set up: